Clash by Night: Background

 Clifford Odets' Clash by Night was originally performed in 1941 as a neo-realist Broadway play with Tallulah Bankhead in the Stanwyck role.
 Fritz Lang changed the locale from Staten Island to a fishing town in California, but kept intact the oppressive seacoast atmosphere.
+However, to satisfy the demands of the Production Code, the tragic ending of the play was changed.

 The drama is structured into two almost equal parts, separated by a year in time, and each is almost a complete drama in its own.
 Each section begins with a non-fiction documentary look at the fishing industry in Monterey, California before moving on to the story.
 The film could be considered as two separate films strung together as a serial.

-The film's title is derived from Matthew Arnold's 1851 poem "Dover Beach", which describes the titular location as a place "where ignorant armies clash by night."